 Farm Fresh Produce

 Armando Puente started working at Farm Fresh Produce in 1989 after moving to the United States from Monterrey, Mexico.
 After 7 years, Armando bought the stall, which he has now owned for nearly two decades.
-Both of Armando’s sons are a vital part of his business.
+Armando’s sons are a vital part of his business.
 Amir works there full time and Carlos can occasionally be seen helping out behind the counter, selling fresh produce to patrons and Market restaurants.
 Armando, Jr. isn’t quite old enough yet for full-time employment, but he can often be seen helping out at the stand and at other Market merchants as well.
 Amir’s son is only two years old, but one day there may very well be 3 generations working at Farm Fresh!

 LA’s oldest toy store, Kip’s Toyland was founded by World War II vet, the late Irvin “Kip” Kipper.
-Although we recently lost Kip, he could often be seen working the counter greeting the grandchildren of customers who have been frequenting the shop since they were kids, even during his retirement.
+Although we lost Kip last year, he could often be seen working the counter greeting the grandchildren of customers who have been frequenting the shop since they were kids, even during his retirement.
 The shop is now run by Kip’s son Don and his granddaughter Lily, who manage the day-to-day operations.

 Marconda’s Meats & Marconda's Puritan Poultry

 Dave DeRosa took up ownership of this renowned family butcher shop in the early 1970s after purchasing it from his cousin Alfred who operated it since 1941.
-Since then, his son Lou and grandsons Cody and Tyler have all been fixtures in Marconda’s butcher shop, while grandson Thomas runs day-to-day operations at the Marconda's Puritan Poultry stand nearby.
+Since then, his son Lou and grandsons Cody and Tyler have all been fixtures in Marconda’s butcher shop, while grandson Thomas can be found at at the Marconda's Puritan Poultry stand nearby.

 Father and son duo, Al & Eric Coffey have been working side by side at Sporte Fashion since they purchased the shop in 1992.
 The popular T-shirt shop is a mainstay with visitors to Farmers Market, many of whom bought T-shirts 20 years ago and are now returning to purchase souvenirs for their own children.